-Mass Audubon is looking for a dedicated Property Worker with a passion for the environment.
-The Seasonal Property Worker works closely with the Property Manager on a variety of projects that are essential to the mission of Mass Audubon, including trail, boundary, and building maintenance, monitoring land, maintaining equipment, assisting volunteers, implementing Mass Audubon policies, monitoring visitor use, controlling invasive species, and maintaining cooperative relationships with neighbors, community partners, and the general public.
-The Property Worker ensures that Mass Audubon and its sanctuaries are inclusive and welcoming so more people have access and can connect with the joys of nature.
+Mass Audubon at Wellfleet Bay is looking for a dedicated and reliable Property Steward with a passion for the environment.
+The Seasonal Property Steward works closely with the Property Manager on a variety of projects that are essential to the Sanctuary operations during the busy spring and summer season, including cleaning the Nature Center and Campground buildings daily; removing trash and recycling, and maintaining safe trail conditions.
+The Property Steward ensures that Mass Audubon and its sanctuaries are inclusive and welcoming so more people have access and can connect with the joys of nature.

 Duties & Responsibilities

-- Work with Mass Audubon staff and volunteers to perform property maintenance tasks including: clearing and maintaining trails, repairing boardwalks and picnic tables, controlling invasive species, maintaining signage, marking boundaries, mowing, building maintenance and cleaning, and program set up.
+- Work with Mass Audubon staff and volunteers to perform property maintenance tasks including: building maintenance and cleaning, trash and recycling removal, basic trail maintenance, maintaining the campground bathrooms and sites, mowing, weed whacking, and program set up.

-- Work with Property Manager to develop weekly and monthly property maintenance work plans to be completed independently.
+- Work with Property Manager to develop weekly property maintenance work plans to be completed independently.